Emma Checker: Return to Adelaide United

 On 22 September 2017, Checker returned to Adelaide United, signing a two-year contract.
 She made history by becoming the youngest captain of a W-League team during her stint at Adelaide.
 She went on and reasserted herself as one of the country's strongest and most reliable defenders over the past two seasons.
 She sits fourth on Adelaide's all-time appearance list with 41 games.

 Melbourne City

 On 19 September 2019, Checker signed with Melbourne City ahead of the 2019-20 W-League season.
 She went on to win both the Premiership and Championship, having made 14 appearances across the campaign and was a key part of a defence that conceded just five goals for the season.

 On 22 December 2020, Checker resigned with Melbourne City for the 2020-21 W-League season.
 She was appointed captain ahead of the upcoming season.
 After four months on the sideline, she returned from injury in Round 4 against Melbourne Victory.
 In Round 5, she scored her second ever W-League goal against her former side Adelaide United.

 In August 2021, Checker re-signed with Melbourne City for two more years and confirmed she will remain captain.

+In August 2023, after four seasons at the club, Checker departed Melbourne City.